okaneco1/blockingprimers/mothur/mothur_otu_sequences_extraction_protocol.md

 ```

-Use `get.otus` to filter the dataset to only the selected OTUs using a list file.
+Use `get.otus` to filter the dataset to only the selected OTUs from a list file.
 This list file would have been generated from `cluster` with the lab mothur protocol.
-Use the .accnos file you just saved:
+Use the .accnos file you just saved for OTU selection:

 ```bash
 get.otus(list=stability.trim.contigs.good.unique.good.precluster.pick.opti_mcc.list, accnos=CA14.blockers235.accnos)